The Girl (2012 TV film): Controversy

-Kim Novak, who worked on Hitchcock's 1957 Vertigo, disputed the film's view of the director, but also stated: "I won't dispute Tippi if that's what she saw".
+Kim Novak, who worked on Hitchcock's 1958 Vertigo, disputed the film's view of the director, but also stated: "I won't dispute Tippi if that's what she saw".
 Novak told The Daily Telegraph: "I feel bad about all the stuff people are saying about him now, that he was a weird character.
 I did not find him to be weird at all.
 I never saw him make a pass at anybody or act strange to anybody".
 Louise Latham, who played Hedren's mother in Marnie, dismissed claims of Hitchcock's predatory nature in Broadcast magazine: "I find some of the allegations hard to believe ...
 I wasn't aware of her being hassled on the set".

 Nora Brown (widow of James H. Brown, first assistant director on The Birds and Marnie, who knew Hitchcock for several years) said that her husband would not have endorsed The Girl's interpretation of events and the film's portrayal of Hitchcock would have saddened him.
 Gwyneth Hughes interviewed James Brown as part of her background research for the film, but he died before the film was completed.
 In October, Nora Brown told The Daily Telegraph that she had written to Hughes expressing her anger.
 Hughes has said that James H. Brown backed up Hedren's claims of sexual harassment.
 Tony Lee Moral, author of two books about the making of the Hitchcock films in which Hedren starred, echoed Brown's comments.
 Writing for Broadcast in December, Moral (who interviewed Jim Brown at length for his 2013 book, The Making of Hitchcock's The Birds) recalled a remark Brown made about Hitchcock: "Some of the things that are expressed about [Hitchcock] are highly over exaggerated.
 I think Hitch became upset because he thought Tippi wasn't fulfilling the star quality that he thought she had or was looking for".

-In a 2016 interview with Larry King, Hedren would contradict herself, by claiming that "[the sexual advances] didn't happen until we were almost finished with 'Marnie'", and when asked if any of such sexual advances happened during the filming of The Birds, she replied, "Never".
+In a 2016 interview with Larry King, Hedren claimed that "[the sexual advances] didn't happen until we were almost finished with Marnie", and when asked if any of such sexual advances happened during the filming of The Birds, she replied, "Never".
 Further on, she was asked if Hitchcock was "OK up until then" and "easy to work with", to which Hedren replied, "Yes, yes [...]
 It was a perfect situation".